TrashUwU/PokeAssistant/README.md

 ### Is it harmful?
 The bot is completely safe.
 You will not get banned from Pokétwo or Discord.
 But do not show your bot token to others.
 ### How do I update the code?
 Updating is optional.
-If the bot asks you to update, that means it is compulsory not optional.
+If the bot asks you to update, that means it is compulsory and not optional.
-For updating, copy this [code](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js) and paste it in the `index.js` of your REPL.
-Make sure to clear all codes in your REPL's `index.js` before pasting.
-Delete `json.sqlite` (Optional).
-Now press run/play button!
+For updating, copy this [code](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js).
+Go to https://replit.com/repls and click your PokéAssistant REPL.
+After the editor has loaded, select all codes and press backspace to clear everything from the file.
+Now paste the copied code. (**Optional**: Delete json.sqlite).
+Now wait 30-60 minutes for the code to restart.
+Or restart it yourself by pressing play/run button.
+Make sure the bot is working.

 ### Made by TrashUwU#8019